vihanb/SEChatbot/README.md

 this.Raw  // The messages DOM element

-this.User     // The username of the user which posted the message this.Mentions // usernames of all the users @-mentioned in the message
+this.User     // The username of the user which posted the message this.Mentions // (THIS DOES NOT WORK AS OF NOW) usernames of all the users @-mentioned in the message
 ```

 Here are the functions you can use: